fullscale180/asm2arm/README.md

 2.  `<ServiceName>-<VMName>-deploy<optional timestamp>.json`: Contains the template for the VM
 3.  `<ServiceName>-<VMName>-parameters<optional timestamp>.json`: Contains the actual parameters passed to the templates
-4.  `<ServiceName>-<VMName>-setextensions<optional timestamp>.json`: a set of PowerShell commandlets to be run for setting the VM agent extensions.
+4.  `<ServiceName>-<VMName>-setextensions<optional timestamp>.json`: a set of PowerShell cmdlets to be run for setting the VM agent extensions.
-4.  `<ServiceName>-<VMName>-copydisks<optional timestamp>.json`: a set of PowerShell commandlets to be run for copying disk blobs, if CopyDisks option is specified.
+4.  `<ServiceName>-<VMName>-copydisks<optional timestamp>.json`: a set of PowerShell cmdlets to be run for copying disk blobs, if CopyDisks option is specified.

-If the -Deploy flag is set, after generating the files, the commandlet then deploys the <ServiceName>-<VMName>-setup.json template, copies the source VM disk blobs if the DiskAction parameter is set to CopyDisks and then deploys the <ServiceName>-<VMName>-deploy.json template, using the <ServiceName>-<VMName>-parameters.json file for parameters.
+If the -Deploy flag is set, after generating the files, the cmdlet then deploys the <ServiceName>-<VMName>-setup.json template, copies the source VM disk blobs if the DiskAction parameter is set to CopyDisks and then deploys the <ServiceName>-<VMName>-deploy.json template, using the <ServiceName>-<VMName>-parameters.json file for parameters.
 Once the deployment of the VM is done, if there is an imperative script (for VM agent extensions), or a script for copying the disks, they are executed.

 ### Network details
-The commandlet's intent is not to clone the ASM network settings to ARM.
+The cmdlet's intent is not to clone the ASM network settings to ARM.
 It utilizes the networking facilities in a way that is the most convenient for cloning the VM itself.
 Here is what happens on different conditions:

 1. No virtual network on the target resource group
     2. Source VM is not on a subnet: A default virtual network with 10.0.0.0/16 is created along with a subnet, with 10.0.0.0/22 address space.